Aashupokemon/Automate/README.md

 DevOps Task by VIMAL DAGA SIR

 Pre-requisite :

 OS: Base OS is Windows 10.
 Server OS is RedHat Enterprise Linux 8 (RHEL8) in Virtual Box.
-In RHEL8 some of the softwares needed are Docker (also need the httpd image downloaded in it), Jenkins (also github plugin should be installed in it), ngrok program.
++In RHEL8 some of the softwares needed are Docker (also need the httpd image downloaded in it), Jenkins (also github plugin should be installed in it), ngrok program.
-In Windows we need git bash software.
++In Windows we need git bash software.
-At the starting stop the firewalld in RHEL8 and start the docker and jenkins services.
++At the starting stop the firewalld in RHEL8 and start the docker and jenkins services.

 Introduction:

 This project use case is that there is a developer working on the project.
 Now he wants another developer to work on this.
 So We used the concept of git branch to provide a different branch to the new developer and whenever any one commits the code is uploaded to github.

  After that jenkins has three tasks